Cognitive Dissonance as the Structural Antagonist

 A smile becomes social management.
 A touch becomes habit.
 Attention becomes pity.
 Tenderness becomes professional competence.
 Desire becomes misperception.

-These reinterpretations are not random.
-They are highly functional.
-They allow the protagonist to preserve the self she knows how to be.
+These reinterpretations need not be random.
+They can serve the clear function of preserving the self she knows how to be.

 Load-Bearing Insecurity and the Middle of the Book

-Writers often complain that the middle of a romance goes slack.
-Usually this happens because the protagonists have already accumulated enough evidence of mutual feeling that only the plot’s refusal is keeping them apart.
-At that point, every scene starts to feel like waiting.
+The middle of a romance can go slack when the protagonists have accumulated evidence of mutual feeling, but their continued separation no longer reveals character or changes the stakes.
+At that point, every scene may start to feel like waiting.

 A load-bearing insecurity is one that performs structural work.
 It does not merely explain why the protagonist is nervous.
 It actively shapes choices, misinterpretations, and withdrawals across the narrative.
 It keeps the second act standing because each new gesture of intimacy intensifies the need for reinterpretation.

 This does not mean the protagonist should repeat the same beat indefinitely.
-The dissonance must evolve.
-Her explanations should become more strained, more elaborate, or more costly as the evidence against them grows.
+For this framework to sustain an arc, the dissonance should evolve.
+Her explanations can become more strained, more elaborate, or more costly as challenging evidence grows.
 The reader should feel the system under pressure.

 That escalation is what keeps internal conflict alive.
 The protagonist is not simply waiting to become brave.
 She is exhausting herself maintaining a worldview that reality keeps challenging.